Now that I have been referred - what happens?

 - If we have reason to believe that you are about to kill yourself - we will release as much information to the people who "need to know" in order to prevent this from happening.
 Sometimes this involves including other professionals, family members, or the authorities (police).

-- If there is a likely risk that you are going to harm or kill someone else - then your confidentiality may be broken in order to prevent harm to someone else.
+- If there is a likely risk that you are going to harm or kill someone else - then your confidentiality may be compromised in order to prevent harm to someone else.

-- Medical Doctors are required to report medical and psychiatric conditions that may cause people to be unable to operate and control a vehicle to the Ministry of Transportation.
+- Medical Doctors are required to report medical and psychiatric conditions that may impair people's ability to operate and control a vehicle to the Ministry of Transportation.
 While the Medical Doctor does not make decisions about who can and cannot drive, the Ministry of Transportation may determine that you are not able to drive until certain medical information is provided to them assuring them of your safety.

 - Health professionals are required to report other healthcare professionals who have sexually abused patients.
-Similarly, social workers are required to report social workers who have sexually abused patients.
+Similarly, Registered Social Workers are required to report Social Workers or Social Services Workers who have sexually abused patients.

 - There may be other emergency situations where your confidentiality may be broken in order to ensure your safety.

-Providing general information about a diagnosis without releasing patient information is not considered a breach of confidentiality.
+Providing general information about our programming, diagnoses, or common treatments without releasing patient information is not considered a breach of confidentiality.